DevNom7/task-tracker/README.md

 **Built by: Naim Lindsay**
 **Learning Period: September 9/10 to 9/15, 2025**

-Hey!
-This is my first real Flutter app that I built to practice everything I've been learning about mobile development.
+This is my first public Flutter app that I built to practice everything I've been learning about mobile development.
 I wanted to create something practical while exploring clean architecture patterns and Flutter best practices.

 ## What I Learned & Implemented